Turmeric is trending because it has been researched as an antioxidant, anti-inflammatory, and protective agent against

-Being able to head off the development of inflammation on a molecular level is a powerful tool for keeping the body’s tissues in a healthy state.
-(12, 13, 14) Curcumin accomplishes this by blocking NF-kB, a molecule that is involved in DNA transcription, the first step in gene expression.
-NF-kB enters the cell nuclei and switches on genes associated with inflammation.
-(15, 16)
+Being able to head off the development of inflammation on a molecular level is a powerful tool for keeping the body’s tissues in a healthy state and reducing cancer risk.
+(12, 13, 14) One way curcumin accomplishes this is by suppressing NF-kB, a molecule that is involved in DNA transcription, the first step in gene expression.
+NF-kB enters the cell nuclei and switches on genes associated with inflammation and cancer growth (15, 16, 37).

 The ability to soothe inflammation in early stages could also serve well as a preventative measure.

 We hear a lot about antioxidants, which help reduce damage caused in the body by free radicals; these rogue molecules have unpaired electrons that react with protein, fatty acids and even DNA, leading to what’s referred to as oxidative damage.

-Curcumin acts even more decisively in relation to free radicals than other antioxidants; its chemical structure neutralizes these trouble-makers (17, 18), then goes on to stimulate the body’s ability to produce its own antioxidants or stabilize levels of glutathione, a protective and anti-cancer substance (19, 20)
+Curcumin acts even more decisively in relation to free radicals than other antioxidants; its chemical structure neutralizes these trouble-makers (17, 18), then goes on to stimulate the body’s ability to produce its own antioxidants or stabilize levels of glutathione, a protective and anti-cancer substance (19, 20).

 Along with Inflammation, oxidative damage is believed to be another factor contributing to the aging process (21), so adding a natural supplement that works to reduce both of these could be a winning two-punch for staying young and healthy.

 The prospect of losing brain function as we grow older is a grim thought.
-Adding turmeric and curcumin to the diet of female rats improved memory (22), and further tests will help determine if the same effect can be achieved with humans.
+Adding turmeric and curcumin to the diet of female rats improved memory (22), and further research will help determine if the same effect can be achieved with humans.